cvburgess/leadwithjoy.org/src/posts/weighted-cost-benefit-analysis.md

 - If the team is struggling to make a serious dent in its technical debt
 - If the team has differing opinions on what "the most important thing" is
 - If you are having a hard time communicating to leadership how technical debt / wealth tie into broader organizational goals / OKRs

+If you have a small team that does not work in a changing environment, this tool is still useful but you may be able to [leverage other tools](#comparison%20to%20other%20tools).

 ## Origin story